Thobeladuma/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1 - Confused smiley : Script that displays a confused smiley.

 2 - Let's display a file : displaying the content of the file

+3 - what is 2? : Display the content of two files.